plockc/pi-infra/README-build-node.md

 # Creating Build Node

-The build node can be used to create SD cards for the infra gateway along with images.
-The gateway will be a firewall + caching proxy + netboot server.
+The build node can be used to create SD cards for the infra gateway.
+The gateway can be created with README-gateway.md and will be a firewall + caching proxy + netboot server.
 The build node will have some development tools installed, and can be a desktop.

 First install ubuntu onto the SD Card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software).
 Choose "Other general-purpose OS" then "Ubuntu" then the latest "Ubuntu Server" or "Ubuntu Desktop" LTS, which will work on a number of Raspberry Pis.